-Civil Aviation Authority (CAA) advisory circulars (ACs) contain information about standards, practices and procedures that the Director has found to be an Acceptable Means of Compliance (AMC) with the associated rule.
+Civil Aviation Authority (CAA) advisory circulars (ACs) contain information about standards, practices and procedures that the Director has found to be an Acceptable Means of Compliance with the associated rule.

-An AMC is not intended to be the only means of compliance with a rule, and consideration will be given to other methods of compliance that may be presented to the Director.
+Consideration will be given to other methods of compliance that may be presented to the Director.
 When new standards, practices, or procedures are found to be acceptable they will be added to the appropriate AC.